raj-gun/NonSysID/Examples/README.md

 x_iOFR = [true,true];

 % Stopping criteria for the OFR identification algorithm.
-% Select which stopping criteria ('PRESS_thresh' or 'BIC_thresh') to use for deciding when to stop adding terms to a candidate model.
+% Select which stopping criteria ('PRESS_thresh' or 'BIC_thresh')
+% to use for deciding when to stop adding terms to a candidate model.
-% 'stp_cri(1)' for linear model identification and 'stp_cri(2)' for nonlinear model identification. stp_cri = {'PRESS_thresh', 'PRESS_thresh'};
+% 'stp_cri(1)' for linear model identification and
+% 'stp_cri(2)' for nonlinear model identification.
+stp_cri = {'PRESS_thresh', 'PRESS_thresh'};

 % Set the terminating value ('D1_thresh') for the selected stopping criteria ('stp_cri').
 % 'D1_thresh(1)' for linear model identification and 'D1_thresh(2)' for nonlinear model identification D1_thresh = [10^(-10),10^(0.9)];

-% Specify if bias/DC off set is required, 0, or not, 1.
+% Specify if bias/DC offset is required, 0, or not, 1.
 is_bias=0;

 % Specify number of inputs